veraPDF/veraPDF.github.io/install/index.md

 ## What's installed where?

-Following installation, test PDF Documents can be found in the ‘corpus’ subfolder below the application installation folder, the Validation Model description is located in the ‘model’ subfolder, while the Validation Profiles are located in the ‘profiles’ subfolder.

 The implementation of the veraPDF Command line application, Desktop GUI and other software components are located in ‘bin’ subfolder.